Specialty care tailored to the needs of our patients

 - Repairs of fractures, ligamental & tendinous injuries

-Orthopedic surgeons Dr. Daniel Bullock, Dr. Eugene Byrne and Dr. William Smith are three highly trained and knowledgeable medical professionals.
+Orthopedic surgeons Dr. Daniel Bullock, Dr. Eugene Byrne, Dr. William Smith and Dr. Bartlomiej Szczech are four highly trained and knowledgeable medical professionals.

 To learn more, click on the following: